ahmedhanifc/FlightManagementSystem/README.md

 ---

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, create new branches, and submit pull requests.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 ## Acknowledgments

 This project is part of an academic assignment to practice OOP concepts.
 Special thanks to the project guidelines for providing a structured framework for implementation.